Spanning Tree Autoregressive Visual Generation: Introduction

 \section{Introduction}

-The scalability of the \textit{next-token prediction} pretraining scheme of autoregressive (AR) models built on a Decoder-only Transformer architecture~\cite{radford2019language, kaplan2020scaling, henighan2020scaling} has yielded remarkable results in language generation, such as large language models~\cite{radford2019language, touvron2023llama}.
+The scalability of the \textit{next-token prediction} pretraining scheme with autoregressive (AR) models built on a Decoder-only Transformer architecture~\cite{radford2019language, kaplan2020scaling, henighan2020scaling} has yielded remarkable results in language generation, represented as large language models~\cite{radford2019language, touvron2023llama}.
 Meanwhile, the success of the Decoder-only Transformer has led to the transition of AR modeling for visual generation~\cite{van2016pixel, van2017neural} to the \textit{next-patch prediction} scheme, which typically predicts the next token representing a single patch by the predefined \textit{raster-scan} order.
-Similar to the language generation, AR modeling of visual generation through the next-token prediction scheme also exhibits efficient scaling behavior~\cite{liu2024elucidating, kilian2024computational, el2024scalable}, highlighting the competitive advantage of AR visual modeling compared to other methods for visual generation~\cite{chang2022maskgit, ho2020denoising, bao2023all, peebles2023scalable, li2025autoregressive}.
-Furthermore, the architecture that can seamlessly integrate with language generation serves as a cornerstone of early-fusion multimodal models~\cite{team2024chameleon} for native support for visual and language generation.
+Similar to the language generation, AR modeling for visual generation through the next-token prediction scheme also exhibits efficient scaling behavior~\cite{liu2024elucidating, kilian2024computational, el2024scalable}, highlighting the competitive advantage of AR visual modeling compared to other methods for visual generation~\cite{chang2022maskgit, ho2020denoising, bao2023all, peebles2023scalable, li2025autoregressive}.
+Furthermore, the architecture that seamlessly integrates with language generation serves as a cornerstone of early-fusion multimodal models~\cite{team2024chameleon} for native support for visual and language generation.

-However, conventional AR visual modeling restricts the 2D nature of images only to \textit{unidirectional} contexts in a specific direction defined by the fixed sequence order.
-To address the unidirectional problem of the conventional AR models in visual generation, recent approaches~\cite{pang2025randar, yu2025randomized, li2025autoregressive} adopt the \textit{random permutation}~\cite{yang2019xlnet, chen2020generative, pannatier2024sigma} to shuffle the sequence order and provide the position of next patches to be predicted as additional conditions to expose the image as \textit{bidirectional} contexts to AR models by diverse sequence order during training.
-Nevertheless, AR models trained with randomized sequence orders tend to suffer from degraded sampling performance compared to conventional AR models that follow a fixed raster-scan order, despite having flexibility in choosing inference sequence orders required for native region-level modification capabilities to achieve image editing while maintaining the Decoder-only Transformer architecture.
+However, conventional AR visual modeling restricts the 2D nature of images to a specific unidirectional dependency defined by the fixed sequence order.
+To address the unidirectional problem of AR models in visual generation, recent approaches~\cite{pang2025randar, yu2025randomized, li2025autoregressive} adopt the \textit{random permutation}~\cite{yang2019xlnet, chen2020generative, pannatier2024sigma} to shuffle the sequence order of tokens and provide next-patch positions to be predicted as additional conditions to expose AR models to the diverse sequence order during training.
+Nevertheless, AR models trained with arbitrary sequence orders tend to exhibit degraded performance compared to conventional AR models that follow a fixed raster-scan order, despite having flexibility in choosing inference sequence orders required for native region-level modification capabilities to achieve image editing while maintaining the Decoder-only Transformer architecture.